TreadSoftly/Projects/CompressionAntiForensicsREADME.md

     // ...
 XOR obfuscation process
 }
 This code snippet demonstrates a simple XOR obfuscation technique applied to a file.
 It reads the content of the input file and performs an XOR operation with a given key on each byte.
 The obfuscated data is then written to the output file.

-Conclusion
-This repository offers practical insights into various advanced C++ techniques that can be beneficial for developers working in fields such as security, data processing, and more.

-Feel free to explore, contribute, or raise issues!